AlirezaParchami/DataBase-Final-Project/README.md

 # DataBase-Final-Project
-The project had developed but didn't uploaded on GitHub.
+This project is dedicated to a travel agent for creating and developing its DataBase.
+Developed by SQLServer
-It finished on January 2018
+It finished in 2018